 2. The MSGin5G Server checks the registration information of the recipient UE.
 If the Store and forward option IE (see Table 8.2.1-3) indicates that the recipient UE opts out of store and forward services, the message is discarded and the procedure ends.
 If the Store and forward flag IE (see Table 8.3.2-1) in the received message indicates that store and forward services are not requested by the sender, the message is discarded and the procedure ends.

 If store and forward processing is required, the MSGin5G Server uses the Application specific store and forward information IE (see Table 8.3.2-2) to determine storage and forwarding

+3. Before the Message expiration time is expired, the MSGin5G Server may trigger the Recipient UE based on the MSGin5G device triggering procedure in clause 8.9.3.

-3. The MSGin5G Server may send a message response as defined in table 8.3.2-3 which includes store and forward status information in the Delivery Status IE, e.g., that the delivery had been deferred
+4. The MSGin5G Server may send a message response as defined in table 8.3.2-3 which includes store and forward status information in the Delivery Status IE, e.g., that the delivery had been deferred